 [This guest post is from Lori Alexander of The Transformed Wife.
-I would not have requested to post it if I didn’t feel there is much wisdom in it, having been a committed feminist myself.
+I would not have requested to repost it if I didn’t feel there is much wisdom in it, having been a committed feminist myself.
 I’m pretty sure there will be attacks, but if they are civil and not divisive, I will leave them.
-I do hope that people will read it before commenting].
+I do hope that people will read it to the end before commenting].

 The following was written by Tim Keller in response to Lori’s post about female preachers: